rmn20/dxt_cpt/README.md

 DXTCPT: 0.0453
 ```
 Bc7enc encoding time is much longer compared to dxt_cpt as high-quality L18 mode is used.
-As you can see, bc7enc outperforms dxt_cpt on all traditional metrics, but loses (in 394 cases out of 761) on more modern LPIPS.
+As you can see, bc7enc slightly outperforms dxt_cpt on all traditional metrics, but loses (in 394 cases out of 761) on more modern LPIPS.

 ## Todo
 Try exhaustive endpoints search
 Support for regular color textures (?)
 Channel weighting
 Adaptive weighting (?)